thevash/vash/README.md

 	A file while we will read fully and use as the input data.
 Specifying - here will cause us to read from stdin.

+Only one of --data and --file is required.
+If both, or more than one of either, are specified Vash will emit an error.

+###Optional Arguments:

 * ** -s/--salt <string>**

 	A Base64 encoded salt for use with the algorithm.
 The salt will be padded with 0's or truncated to make it the correct length for the algorithm.
 A different salt will produce a different image for the same algorithm id and data.